aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/email-parsing-analysis/java-email-extraction-nsf-aspose-email-guide/_index.md

 - nsf file processing
 schemas:
 - type: TechArticle
-  headline: Extract NSF Files Using Aspose.Email for Java – Comprehensive Guide
+  headline: Processing NSF Files in Java – A Comprehensive Guide
-  description: Learn how to extract nsf files with Aspose.Email for Java, including
-    Maven Aspose email dependency setup, reading messages, and real‑world use cases.
+  description: Learn how to extract NSF files using Java, including Maven dependency setup, reading messages, and real‑world use cases.
   dateModified: '2026-06-13'
   author: Aspose
 - type: HowTo
-  name: Extract NSF Files Using Aspose.Email for Java – Comprehensive Guide
+  name: Processing NSF Files in Java – A Comprehensive Guide
-  description: Learn how to extract nsf files with Aspose.Email for Java, including
-    Maven Aspose email dependency setup, reading messages, and real‑world use cases.
+  description: Learn how to extract NSF files using Java, including Maven dependency setup, reading messages, and real‑world use cases.
   steps:
   - name: '**Free Trial:** Download a trial from the Aspose website to explore core features.'